Veterans Affairs Medical Center Alcohol and Drug Treatment Program

 Veterans Affairs Medical Center Alcohol and Drug Treatment Program - San Diego, CA

-Veterans Affairs Medical Center Alcohol And Drug Treatment Program is a detox and addiction treatment facility located at 3350 La Jolla Village Drive, Unit 116a in the 92161 zip code of San Diego, CA. As a detox center, it offers opioid detox, benzodiazepines detox and alcohol detox.
-The treatment program at Veterans Affairs Medical Center Alcohol And Drug Treatment Program includes general outpatient treatment, short term inpatient treatment and outpatient methadone/suboxone treatment.
-Veterans Affairs Medical Center Alcohol And Drug Treatment Program offers treatment to people with trauma, adult women and people with dual diagnosis treatment.
+Veterans Affairs Medical Center Alcohol And Drug Treatment Program is a detox and addiction treatment facility located at 3350 La Jolla Village Drive, Unit 116a in the 92161 zip code of San Diego, CA. As a detox center, it offers opioid detox, alcohol detox and benzodiazepines detox.
+The treatment program at Veterans Affairs Medical Center Alcohol And Drug Treatment Program includes outpatient methadone/suboxone treatment, short term inpatient treatment and intensive outpatient treatment.
+Veterans Affairs Medical Center Alcohol And Drug Treatment Program offers treatment to people with dual diagnosis treatment, people with trauma and veterans.
 It accepts men and women into their treatment and detox program.

 Address: 3350 La Jolla Village Drive, Unit (116A), San Diego, CA 92161